Temidtech/Flutter-Cheat-Sheet/README.md

 #### STEP 2

 - Download an installation bundle [here](https://storage.googleapis.com/flutter_infra/releases/stable/windows/flutter_windows_v1.2.1-stable.zip) to get the latest stable release of the Flutter SDK
-- Extract the zip file and place the contained flutter in the desired installation location for the Flutter SDK (eg. C:\src\flutter;  ~~do not install Flutter in a directory like C:\Program Files\ that requires elevated privileges ~~).
+- Extract the zip file and place the contained flutter in the desired installation location for the Flutter SDK (eg. C:\src\flutter;  do not install Flutter in a directory like C:\Program Files\ that requires elevated privileges ).
+- Locate the file flutter_console.bat inside the flutter directory.
+Start it by double-clicking.

+Congratulations!
+You are now ready to run Flutter commands in the Flutter Console!

+NOTE: Should you at anytime require an ugrade to a latest Flutter version?
+[Use this link](https://flutter.dev/docs/development/tools/sdk/upgrading)

+#### STEP 3 (Optional)

+If you wish to run Flutter commands in the regular Windows console, take these steps to add Flutter to the PATH environment variable:
+- From the Start search bar, type ‘env’ and select Edit environment variables for your account
+- Under User variables check if there is an entry called Path(If it exist append the full path to flutter\bin using ; as a separator from existing values else create a new user variable named Path with the full path to flutter\bin as its value)

 ###   Mac